-French-Style Foosball and Table Construction
+French-Style Table Construction

 In the French language the game is called baby foot.
 This essentially translated as miniature football and is referred this way in France as well as Quebec, Canada.

 French Playing Style

 Due to the extra "tackiness" from the cork balls and blocked feet, French play is described as finesse and fluid.
 The ball can be maneuvered from a pinned position and "walked" from side to side in order to complete a pass or a shot.
 It is easy to pin the ball between the man's foot and the playfield without losing it, so most shots and passes performed on these tables are executed from the pin position.

 French tables typically are identified by having "telescoping" rods that don't protrude out of the other side.
 Parents love this design feature because it is safe for their kids who might otherwise get hit with a rod coming through the table.
 Their men are made of metal or aluminum along with a cork ball and softer and grippier play field surfaces..